 sudo dpkg-reconfigure locales and select any other desired locales.
 Details are provided on our wiki.

 The following translations are currently maintained by the project:

 If your language is not in the list above, why not contribute a translation?
 Contributors will receive credit as the original translators.

-A detailed how-to for enabling HTTPS is available on our wiki.
+More information on SSL certificates and HTTPS support is available on our wiki.